MaidSULTANOVIC/green-heart/README.md

 ## Licence

-Green Heart's code and framework are licensed under the MIT licence.
+Green Heart's code is licensed under the MIT licence.
 Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.